 - pins and needles

 Levodopa — the same drug used to manage Parkinson’s symptoms — can also help with pain.
 It relieves the muscle spasms that trigger pain.

 Other pain treatments include:

 You might notice that you get a little dizzy whenever you stand up from a seated or lying position.
 This symptom is called orthostatic or postural hypotension.
 It’s caused by a drop in blood pressure when you change positions.
 It affects about 1 in 5 people with Parkinson’s, according to the National Parkinson Foundation.

 Your body has an internal mechanism that adjusts your blood pressure whenever you move.
 Postural hypotension happens when there is a problem with this mechanism.
 Some Parkinson’s medications can also cause a drop in blood pressure.

 - Move slowly when going from a seated or lying position to standing.

 - Drink eight glasses of water each day (extra fluid increases blood pressure).

-- Ask your doctor if you need to adjust the dose of any medications that could be affecting your blood pressure.
+- Ask your doctor if the dose for any of your medications that could be affecting your blood pressure needs to be adjusted.